tigerfarm/arduino/Altair101/hardware/README.md

 ````
 The console on/off/on switches are connected to an I2C PCF8574 module.
 The PCF8574 simplifies the wiring.
-I planned to use another PCF8574 for the toggles.
+The current dev machine has another PCF8574 for the A0...A7 toggles.

 <img width="300px"  src="Altair101toggleConsole.jpg"/>